QuocTien781/Timekeeping/README.md

 # Timekeeping
+*** Navigate to the 'images-demo' folder to view the website demo!

 ## Desciptions
 Timekeeping management software for security guards. checkin and checkout can be done in the app.
 Can determine checkin location and checkout location.
 Using AI to face recognition.

 ## Technologies